nguyen-anthony/ArtifactsMMO-Wrapper/README.md

 ### Quick Disclaimer

-Some of the following text is taken from the ArtifactsMMO Website to ensure it is accurate and well put for newcommers to be able to understand.
+Some of the following text is taken from the ArtifactsMMO Website to ensure it is accurate and well put for beginner developers or new players to be able to understand.
 It is adapted to match the information available within this wrapper though

 ## How to begin playing ArtifactsMMO